Keyboard shortcuts

 Renaming

-Just as with defining GraphQL objects, by default struct fields are converted from Rust's standard snake_case naming convention into GraphQL's camelCase convention:
+Just as with defining GraphQL objects, by default struct fields (or enum variants) are converted from Rust's standard naming convention into GraphQL's camelCase convention:

 extern crate juniper;